kmwallio/ThiefMD/docs/deets/index.md

 This requires libmarkdown 2.2.0 or greater.
 Using [flatpak](https://flathub.org/apps/details/com.github.kmwallio.thiefmd) will let ThiefMD use the latest and greatest versions of its dependencies.
 Ubuntu 20.04 won't have Math Previews, but Fedora 32+ and Ubuntu 20.10 will.

-Although the preview may look a little too mathemagical, [LaTeX](https://www.latex-project.org) export will have you looking professional.
+For more power, [LaTeX](https://www.latex-project.org) export will have you looking professional.

 Export and finalize your work in [TeXstudio](https://flathub.org/apps/details/org.texstudio.TeXstudio), [Setzer](https://flathub.org/apps/details/org.cvfosammmm.Setzer), or your favorite LaTeX editor.